iEv0lv3/coral_reef/README.md

 https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme

 After the Material theme is added to VS Code select the Ocean variant.
 To add the Coral Reef syntax theme copy the contents of `coral_reef.json` to your VS Code `settings.json` file.
-If you are interested in my entire VS Code customization copy the contents of `settings.json` to your VS Code `settings.json` file.
+If you're interested in my entire VS Code customization copy the contents of `settings.json` to your VS Code `settings.json` file.
 Coral Reef will work with any theme, but my favorite is Material Ocean and that's the environment I designed it in.
 The Coral Reef theme is optimized for Ruby and Python, but it works well with a variety of languages.
 In order to exactly replicate the exmaples below a font that supports ligatures is required, such as my favorite [FiraCode](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode).

 ## Python Exmample